Hallett Johnson: Ottoman Empire

 In May 1914, he was transferred to the Constantinople embassy for the Ottoman Empire where he was also Third Secretary.
 He reported in Constantinople on July 4, 1914.
 This was on the eve of World War I and Turks was contemplating siding with Germany—Johnson noted the number of German soldiers in Turkish uniforms was increasing.
 Gradually, the other embassies closed and most Americans left Constantinople, including Johnson's mother and sister.
-However, before America entered the war, Johnson was ordered to return to Washington, D.C. in 1915.
+However, before America entered the war, Johnson was ordered to return to Washington, D.C., in 1915.
 Taking advantage of the recall to take some on leave, he attended a party at Sagamore Hill; there, former President Theodore Roosevelt asked him about Constantinople.

-Chili and Bolivia
+Chile and Bolivia

 Next, Johnson was sent to Santiago, Chile, arriving in August 1915.
 He wrote, "When the Ambassador Henry Fletcher found that I could not speak or type Spanish, in which he was fluent, he gave me 50 pages in Spanish to translate and type.
 When I came to, several weeks later, I knew something of both."
 However, Fletcher was replaced with Ambassador Joseph Shea who not only did not know Spanish, but also had no experience in diplomacy.
 As a result, Johnson did most of the work.
 In Chile, Johnson implemented what became his diplomacy strategy: "I have always found that one can do best if it is possible to make informal friends with the highest local officials."
 He befriended Juan, the son of Juan Louis Sanfuentes, president of Chile.

 In the summer of 1917, Johnson was sent to La Paz, Bolivia for four months while the minister to Bolivia took leave.
 At 12000 ft, La Paz is the highest post in the world for U.S. diplomats and it took a while to acclimate to the altitude.
 The saddle horse he brought from Peru died a few days after arriving in response to the thin air.
 After his summer in Bolivia, Johnson returned to Chile and resumed his duties.